with the Patronage of the European Parliament

 Innocenzo Cipolletta, Chairman, Italian Private Equity, Venture Capital and Private Debt Association (AIFI)

-Anna Lambiase, Chief Executive, IR Top Consulting
+Anna Lambiase, Founder and Chief Executive, IR Top Consulting

 Scuderie Palazzo Altieri